sickboydroid/90-days-DSA-Challange/dsa/DSAConcepts.md

 1. Tradeoff: Calling method is slow than looping
 2. **Call Stack:** IT IS A *STACK*.
 Don't forget that

-## Structure of recursive function
+### Structure of recursive function

-Three questions:
+- Three Questions:
   1. **What is base case?**
       - What will you pass the function so that it returns immediately?
 That should be your base case
       - It should be such that you don't even do a single piece of work.
         - e.g empty string, 0 length array
   2. **What is smallest amount of work u can do in the problem?**
   3. **With every function call, make sure to shrink the input**
+- Five Questions (Based on finding sum of first *n* natural numbers):
+  1. Find base case
+  2. Play around around examples and visualize
+  3. Relate hard cases with simpler cases
+     - If you have to sum first 5 natural numbers.
+Ask if i was given sum of 4 numbers can i find sum of 5 numbers?
+  4. Generalize the pattern.
+     - If sum of first n-1 is given, can i find sum of n numbers?
+  5. Code the solution

+> **Recursive leap of faith**, assume that the answer of easier/smaller problem's answer will be correct.
+For example assume that sum(n-1) is correct and then work your way out

 ### Divide & Conquer

 3 Steps:

 1. Divide the problem into smaller subproblems.
 1. Conquer the subproblems by solving them recursively **Solve small enough problems by bruteforce**
 1. Combine bruteforce solutions to get solutions of subproblems and then finally solution to orignal problem